Discovering Distribution Centers Surrounding by Nature on 9 Creeks Loop, Segment 2

-Highlights: Stapleton, Old Stapleton Runway, Central Park, Bluff Lake Nature Center
+Highlights: Stapleton (now Central Park), Old Stapleton Runway, Central Park, Bluff Lake Nature Center

 On this segment two, the underpinning story is one of transportation.
 You’ll be walking through where the old Stapleton airport was, now replaced by the new urban-infill Stapleton neighborhood.
 But despite the growth of residences and the supporting businesses, this area along the Sand Creek was first developed as a transit zone.
 You’ll see the impact of i25, i70, i270, and i76 all coming together along with the trains and supporting road systems, as this area was once the major distribution point for western commerce.
 Some might argue that it still is, as you might smell the products Purina, Safeway, and Cape Cod Chips.
 None the less, you’ll quickly leave the hustle and bustle of transit’s heartbeat and end up passing urban farms and preserves on your way to Bluff Lake Nature Center.

 To see footage of this mile, watch this video.